-The test consists of two parts.
+The EMG consists of two parts.
 In the first part, the nerves are electrically stimulated and their responses are measured.
 The test is geared specifically towards each patient’s complaint and the physician’s findings during the test.
-In the second part a tiny needle is placed into different muscle groups.
+In the second part, a tiny needle is placed into different muscle groups.
 The needle picks up electrical signals from these muscles.

-The test takes between 30 and 60 minutes, and although mildly uncomfortable, it should not be painful.
-Dr. Lehmann or Dr. Vennix place high priority on your comfort.
+The test takes between 30 and 60 minutes, and although mildly uncomfortable, should not be painful.

 You can help ensure the best results if you relax.
 Make sure that you ask any questions that you have about the test before it is performed.
-Dr. Lehmann or Dr. Vennix will discuss the results with you.
+The doctor will discuss the results with you.